Wildlife Informer is reader-supported. When you click and buy we may earn an affiliate commission at no cost to you. Learn more.

 4. Mole

-Scientific name: Talpidae
+Scientific family: Talpidae

 Moles have large hands with sharp claws that allow them to burrow easily.
 Their digging motion resembles a swimming stroke.
 They can travel up to 4 mph and dig around 15 to 18 feet tunnels in an hour.